pdxparrot/assets/SETUP.md

       * **TODO:** where are these event handlers?? ggj2021 had them?
     * Hook up any events as necessary to the input handler
       * For example OnMoveAction is necessary to move, OnPauseAction is necessary to pause, etc
+      * **TODO:** hook these up where??
   * Attach the Player to the Owner on the PlayerInputHandler component
-  * Create a PlayerInputData in Data/Data/Players and attach it to the PlayerInput component
+  * Create a project PlayerInputData in Data/Data/Players and attach it to the PlayerInput component

 ## PlayerManager